bitstorm/Wicket-rest-annotations/readme.md

 	}
 ````

-To user ole-based authorization we must specify in the resource construcor an instance of Wicket interface 'IRoleCheckingStrategy'.
+To user ole-based authorization we must specify in the resource construcor an instance of Wicket interface `IRoleCheckingStrategy`.